List of One Life to Live characters introduced in the 1990s: Duke Buchanan

-Megan Buchanan
+Megan Buchanan-Rappaport

-Megan Victoria Buchanan Rappaport is a fictional character on the American soap opera One Life to Live.
+Megan Victoria Buchanan-Rappaport is a fictional character on the American soap opera One Life to Live.
 She is the stillborn daughter of Will Rappaport and Jessica Buchanan.
 Erin Torpey played the role on July 21–22, 2008, as the spirit of Megan.
 Torpey had also portrayed Jessica when Megan died in 1999.

 Conceived during a brief fling between Will and Jessica, Megan is stillborn in 1999 after Dorian Lord accidentally hits a pregnant Jessica with her car.
 A devastated Jessica ultimately forgives a repentant Dorian.
 Megan is named after her deceased aunt, Megan Gordon, who appears to Jessica in a vision to bring baby Megan to Heaven.
 On July 21 and July 22, 2008, the spirit of an adult Megan visits Jessica's mother Victoria Lord Davidson, who is critically injured in a car crash.
 Megan is happy to meet her grandmother and encourages her to forgive her love interest Charlie Banks.
 Megan also reveals that she is an actress, working with her aunt Megan as well.

 Andrew Carpenter

 Reverend Andrew Carpenter is a fictional character on the American soap opera One Life to Live.
 The role was played by Wortham Krimmer from October 1991 until March 1, 2010.
 In 1999, Krimmer was downgraded to recurring status.

 Andrew Carpenter first appears in Llanview to take over St. James, an Episcopalian church, in October 1991.
-He meets and quickly fall in love with ailing Megan Harrison and helps find her husband Jake Harrison before she dies from lupus.
+He meets and quickly falls in love with ailing Megan Harrison and helps find her husband Jake Harrison before she dies from lupus.
 Andrew begins dating Cassie Callison.
 Around the same time he begins counseling Llanview University party girl Marty Saybrooke.

 Andrew's father Sloan arrives in town, first appearing in 1992.
 He is a widower and a retired four-star general turned author.
 Sloan had another son William, who had died of AIDS several years earlier.
 Sloan and William were estranged because of William's homosexuality.
 Sloan's relationship with Andrew, because of his contempt of William, is also strained.
 While writing a biography of deceased millionaire publisher Victor Lord, Sloan meets and becomes involved with Victor's daughter Victoria Lord and makes an enemy in Dorian, who is furious that Sloan's book hinted that her implicit negligence killed Victor.

 Marty develops a crush on Andrew and aggressively tries to seduce him.
 Andrew rejects her and she decides to get back at him by accusing him of being a pedophile.
 In a storyline that predated the real-life Catholic Church sex abuse scandal, Marty tells the parents of closeted teenager Billy Douglas (who Andrew was counseling) that she saw him seduce Billy.
 Llanview is torn apart by the accusation.
 Andrew is vindicated, but he does not disclose whether or not he is gay which leads to further controversy.
 He becomes the target of hate crimes and members of his congregation demand he be ousted.